This page may contain affiliate links, see our disclaimer here.

 Explore the Old Town of Chania on a personally guided tour in a small group, choose from:

 Ferries leave Agia Roumeli in the afternoon to be greeted by buses which then bring visitors back to Xania.
-This makes for one very, very long day and we would suggest staying in one of the relaxed and beautiful coastal towns, such as Sfakia, Loutro or Palaiohora instead of rushing back.
+This makes for one very, very long day and we would suggest staying in one of the relaxed and beautiful coastal towns, such as Sfakia, Loutro or Palaiochora instead of rushing back.

 Make sure to book ahead for accommodation in these smaller towns.
 See our page about Samaria Gorge.